JeffJetton/atari-examples/02 A Very Bare-Bones Program.md

 ## A Quick Review

 * Out of the eight lines of code in this program, most are just instructions to the compiler:
-   1. We tell it what microprocessor family we're targeting
+   * We tell it what microprocessor family we're targeting
-   1. We tell it the expected address of the first byte of instructions
+   * We then tell it the expected address of the first byte of instructions
-   1. We wind up with a couple of words of special address data, which we have it place at the very top of the address space for us
+   * Finally, we wind up with a couple of words of special address data, which we have it place at the very end of address space for us
 * Only three of the lines are actually telling the VCS what to do:
-   1. Load a value into the A register (our "clipboard")
+   * Load a value into the A register (our "clipboard")
-   1. Store that value into the address that controls the background color
+   * Store that value into the address that controls the background color
-   1. Go back and keep doing it over and over
+   * Go back and keep doing it over and over

 Pretty simple, eh?